k14s/design-docs/ytt/001-schemas/README.md

 - provide a way to articulate a schema for Data Values;
   - declare YAML document contents: Map, Array, their contained items by example (i.e. by simply adding the nodes)
-- the schema must be YAML, itself _so that users can leverage all that they learn/know about this format and not have to context switch to read/consider/write this description_;
+- the schema must be YAML — itself — _so that users can leverage all that they learn/know about this format and not have to context switch to read/consider/write this description_;
-- in fact, schema documents should enjoy all the features of data values files and templates _so that all of the attendant capabilities are available in this context as well_;
+- schema documents should enjoy all the features of data values files and templates _so that all of the attendant capabilities are available in this context as well_;
   - be able to define functions to capture expressions that are evaluated at runtime
   - be able to attach metadata (i.e. annotations) to capture information _outside_ of the structure of the document
 - provide a means of attaching documentation to nodes;